 The Buck-boost converter generates the negative voltage necessary to turn off the direct-drive GaN FET.
 While it is controlled internally, it requires an external power inductor and output capacitor.
-The converter is designed to use a 10 μ H inductor and a 2.2 μ F output capacitor.
+The converter is designed to use a 10 μ H inductor and a 1 μ F output capacitor.
 As the peak current of the buck-boost is limited to less than 350 mA, the inductor chosen must have a saturation current above 350 mA.
-A Wurth Elektronik 10 μ H SMT inductor (74404020100) in a 0806 package is recommended.
+A TDK Corporation VLS201610HBX-100M-1 10 μ H SMT inductor in a 0806 package is recommended.
 This inductor is connected between the BBSW pin and ground.
-A 2.2 μ F, 25 V 0805 bypass capacitor is required between V{NEG} and ground.
-Due to the voltage coefficient of X7R capacitors, a 2.2 μ F capacitor will provide the required minimum 1.0 μ F capacitance when operating.
+A 1 μ F, 25 V rated 0603 bypass capacitor is required between V{NEG} and ground.
+Due to the voltage coefficient of X7R capacitors, a 1 μ F capacitor will provide the required minimum 0.45 μ F capacitance when operating.

-9.3 Do's and Don'ts
+9.3 Dos and Don'ts

-The successful use of GaN devices in general and the LMG341xR050 in particular depends on proper use of the device.
-When using the LMG341xR050, Do the following:
+The successful use of GaN devices in general and the LMG341xR150 in particular depends on proper use of the device.
+When using the LMG341xR150, DO:

-- Read and fully understand the datasheet, including the application notes and layout recommendations. - Use a four-layer board and place the return power path on an inner layer to minimize power-loop inductance. - Use small, surface-mount bypass and bus capacitors to minimize parasitic inductance. - Use the proper size decoupling capacitors and locate them close to the IC as described in the Layout Guidelines section. - Use a signal isolator to supply the input signal for the low side device.
-If not, ensure the signal source is connected to the signal GND plane which is tied to the power source only at the LMG341xR050 IC. - Use the FAULT pin to determine power-up state and to detect overcurrent and overtemperature events and safely shut off the converter.
+- Read and fully understand the datasheet, including the application notes and layout recommendations - Use a four-layer board and place the return power path on an inner layer to minimize power-loop inductance - Use small, surface-mount bypass and bus capacitors to minimize parasitic inductance - Use the proper size decoupling capacitors and locate them close to the IC as described in the Layout Guidelines section - Use a signal isolator to supply the input signal for the low side device.
+If not, ensure the signal source is connected to the signal GND plane which is tied to the power source only at the LMG341xR150 IC - Use the FAULT pin to determine power-up state and to detect over-current and over-temperature events and safely shut off the converter.

-To avoid issues in your system when using the LMG341xR050, Do not do the following:
+To avoid issues in your system when using the LMG341xR150, DON'T:

-Use a single-layer or two-layer PCB for the LMG341xR050 as the power-loop and bypass capacitor inductances will be excessive and prevent proper operation of the IC.
+- Use a single-layer or two-layer PCB for the LMG341xR150 as the power-loop and bypass capacitor inductances will be excessive and prevent proper operation of the IC - Reduce the bypass capacitor values below the recommended values

-Do's and Don'ts (continued)
+Dos and Don'ts (continued)

-- Reduce the bypass capacitor values below the recommended values. - Allow the device to experience drain transients above 600 V as they may damage the device. - Allow significant third-quadrant conduction when the device is OFF or unpowered, which may cause overheating.
-Self-protection feature cannot protect the device in this mode of operation. - Ignore the FAULT pin output.
+- Allow the device to experience drain transients above 600 V as they may damage the device - Allow significant third-quadrant conduction when the device is OFF or unpowered, which may cause overheating.
+Self-protection feature cannot protect the device in this mode of operation - Ignore the FAULT pin output.